mpayumo/accident-severity-us/README.md

 ### Correlation Heatmap
 >### Numerical features vis-á-vis Severity

-"Side" feature holds more promise of correlation with our target variable, "Severity," than the rest.
-This heatmap shows six out of 96 features that have numerical values.
+Exploring how our features might satisfy the linearity assumption for linear regression, this heatmap shows five out of 96 features that have numerical values along with our target variable, "Severity."

 <p align="center"><img src="img/correlation.jpg"></p>